hyperledger/firefly/docs/overview/firefly_modes/multiparty_mode.md

 ## Introduction

-Multiparty mode is an extension of Gateway Mode and is used for multi-party systems.
-All features available in Gateway mode are present in Multiparty mode as well.
+Multiparty mode has all the features in Gateway mode with the added benefit of multi-party process flows.

 A multi-party system is a class of application empowered by the technology revolution of blockchain digital ledger technology (DLT), and emerging cryptographic proof technologies